A twisted inclusion between tensor products of operator spaces

 On the other hand, let $y_n = ({\rm id}\tp \top)(x_n) = \sum_{j=1}^n s_j \tp s_j \in B(K)\mintp B(K)$.
 By the $\Cst$-identity $\norm{y_n} = \norm{y_n^*y_n}^{1/2}$, with both norms taken in $B(K)\mintp B(K)$.
 But since the $s_j$ are isometries with pairwise orthogonal ranges,

-Hence $\norm{ ({\rm id}\tp \top)(x_n)}_{B(K)\mintp B(K)} \geq n^{1/2} \norm{x_n}_{B(K)\htp B(K)}$, and since $n$ is arbitrary the result follows. \end{proof}
+Hence $\norm{ ({\rm id}\tp \top)(x_n)}_{B(K)\mintp B(K)} \geq n^{1/2} \norm{x_n}_{B(K)\htp B(\Kbar)}$, and since $n$ is arbitrary the result follows. \end{proof}

-\begin{rem} Since $\htp$ and $\mintp$ are both injective tensor norms, the proof of Proposition~\ref{p:not-htp} shows that we could take $A$ to be the $\Cst$-algebra generated by the isometries $(s_j)_{j\geq 1}$, i.e.~the Cuntz algebra $\cO_\infty$, and $B=A^{\rm op}$, the $\Cst$-algebra obtained from $A$ by reversing the product.
+\begin{rem} Since $\htp$ and $\mintp$ are both injective tensor norms, the proof of Proposition~\ref{p:not-htp} shows that we could take $A$ to be the $\Cst$-algebra generated by the isometries $(s_j)_{j\geq 1}$, i.e.~the Cuntz algebra $\cO_\infty$, and $B$ to be the corresponding copy of $\cO_\infty$ inside $B(\Kbar)$.
 In particular, we get nuclear examples. \end{rem}

 \end{section}